f1f47a23/f1f47a23/README.md

 ### Hi [👋](https://github.com/f1f47a23/f1f47a23/blob/main/hi.md)

 <br><br>
+### 🤵 about me:

-skills👨‍🏫: I'm skilled in the art of war and military tactics sir!
+  - I'm skilled in the art of war and military tactics sir!

 <br><br>